swcarpentry/git-novice/04-changes.md

 (which we haven't finished yet).

 To allow for this,
-Git has a special staging area where it keeps track of things that have been added to the current [change set](reference.html#change-set) but not yet committed.
+Git has a special *staging area* where it keeps track of things that have been added to the current [change set](reference.html#change-set) but not yet committed.
+If you think of git as taking snapshots of changes over the life of a project,
-`git add` puts things in this area, and `git commit` then copies them to long-term storage (as a commit):
+`git add` specifies *what* will go in a snapshot (putting things in the staging area), and `git commit` then *actually takes* the snapshot and copies it to long-term storage (as a commit):

 ![The Git Staging Area](fig/git-staging-area.svg)